manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

   String getMajor();
 }
 ```
-With `@link` on the `person` field MyStudent automatically forwards unimplemented Person method calls to the field.
+With `@link` on the `person` field MyStudent automatically transfers calls to unimplemented Person methods to the field.
 ```java
 class MyPerson implements Person {
   private final String name;